2022 Winter Olympics closing ceremony: Entrance of the President of China and the President of the IOC

-At 8:00pm China Standard Time, Chinese President Xi Jinping and International Olympic Committee President Thomas Bach entered the stadium.
+At 8:00pm China Standard Time, Chinese leader Xi Jinping and International Olympic Committee President Thomas Bach entered the stadium.

 Lighting the Emblem

 As the closing ceremony takes place five days after the Lantern Festival, which is the final day of the Chinese New Year celebrations, a performance was held to celebrate and promote the culture of the Chinese New Year through lanterns.
 Children danced and played with lanterns while interacting with the large snowflake cauldron in the center of the stadium.
 Their movement formed the emblem of the 2022 Winter Olympics.
 The lanterns were shaped like snowflakes to commemorate the overlap of both the Winter Olympics and the Chinese New Year celebration as well as to highlight the tradition of playing with lanterns during the Lantern Festival.

 National Anthem of the People's Republic of China

 Entry of countries' and regions' flags & Parade of nations

 Continuing from the lantern performance, twelve sleds shaped in the form of Chinese zodiac animals, namely the rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig, carved out a Chinese knot on the floor, joining the children with lanterns in continuing the celebration of the Chinese New Year.
 The zodiac animals represent the interlinkage of the Chinese calendar and its solar terms.
 Animations performed by ribbons wrapped around the giant snowflake cauldron to form a hybrid combination of the Chinese knot and the lantern.
 The flags of the 91 competing nations entered the stadium first, followed by all the athletes who were still in Beijing marching in together as one group accompanied by an arrangement of Beethoven's Ode to Joy.
 The athletes gathered on the knot, symbolizing the Chinese culture of family reunion for the Chinese New Year.